 Macaroons, like Fezzes, are cool.
 If you find yourself disagreeing, it’s possible you’re thinking of the wrong sort of macaroons

-, or you’ve yet to be convinced.11 or you have legitimate concerns This is the first in a series of posts in which I intend to explain why macaroons are so interesting.
+, or you’ve yet to be convinced.
+This is the first in a series of posts in which I intend to explain why macaroons are so interesting.
 We’ll start by motivating them and defining them, and later expand on the theory behind them and study examples of how they’re applicable in the real world.

 The name “macaroon” comes from the Google research paper that introduced them, a play on the ubiquitous browser “cookie.”
 (Naturally, by naming them macaroons, Google has made them nigh on ungooglable.)

 What is a macaroon?
 Much like a signed cookie, a macaroon is a form of bearer credential that can be handed to a client and verified by a server at a later time.
 Unlike simple bearer tokens, macaroons embed “caveats” that confine the context in which they can be used.
 This allows decentralized access control that can be difficult with other methods, and in particular is simple, efficient, and flexible.

 Before delving into the technical details of macaroons, lets look at some interesting (contrived) authorization problems (and some non-macaroon solutions).

 Alice shares a home with a pretty adorable dachshund named Frank of whom she takes pretty adorable pictures.
 She likes to upload these to her Pics of Frank blog, but lately people have been hotlinking her images directly, which costs her a lot of bandwidth.
 She’d prefer that any view of her images count as a page view of her entire blog - she has a couple of unobtrusive ads there and she’d like to use the extra cash to buy toys for Frank.

 Low Hanging Fruit: Checking the Referer

 Any request to the server should include a